telepresenceio/telepresence/install/migrate-from-legacy.md

-# Migrate from Legacy Telepresence
+# Migrate from legacy Telepresence

 Telepresence (formerly referenced as Telepresence 2, which is the current major version) has different mechanics and requires a different mental model from [legacy Telepresence](https://www.telepresence.io/) when working with local instances of your services.